I would like to suggest implementing a few rewarding activities in our daily routine.

 Beautiful and delicious

 We are spending enormous time indoors: in buildings and in vehicles nowadays.
 That is a huge part of our life.
-We have lost the connection with natural processes and we have forgotten that nature has and always had a cure for everything.
+We have lost the connection with natural processes and we have forgotten that nature has and always has had a cure for everything.
 The truth is, we simply walked away from it being sure that chemicals will replace anything we need and technology will make our life a dream.
-That did not quite happen, and the easy life came at a very high price: epidemic numbers of incurable and difficult curable diseases, damaged DNA and inherited conditions from which children suffer all life.
+That did not quite happen, and the easy life came at a very high price: epidemic numbers of incurable and difficult-to-cure diseases, damaged DNA and inherited conditions from which children suffer and will keep suffering as adults all life.

 Most people have forgotten or have never known how that feels: to touch the soil.